 M: I’m not saying we don’t have definitive answers already, but I think technology is definitely going to fuel an exponential growth in definitive answers for psychological sciences.
 Neuroscience is not a new field, it’s been around for a while, but the invention of neuroimaging, for example, allowed research that just would not be possible before that technology was invented, there would be no way to do it.

-A: So tell me a little bit about your project @xREZ with Sam.
+A: So tell me a little bit about your project @xREZ with Violet.
 How does that project touch on some of your interests?

 A: As psychology majors go, you’re pretty tech savvy.
 How do others in your field feel about this area of research tied to technology?
 Does it require a certain type of person like you, with interests in both psychology and technology?